cesarandreu/blog-fetcher/README.md

 ### How to use

 Run `npm start`, go to the github repo's settings, then go to `Webhooks & Services` and `Add webhook`

+### Hook endpoint

+POSTing to the `HOOK` endpoint will cause it to try and update the repository.
+Doing a GET will show you some stats.